AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/configuration.md

 The Admin UI SDK is disabled by default.
 To enable it, set the **Enable Admin UI SDK** field to **Yes**.

 The `Refresh registrations` button reloads all registrations from the registries.
-It is typically used when changes are made to the registration on the app builder application side or when a new app is added and published, to reflect these changes in the Admin Panel.
+It is typically used when changes are made to the registration on the app builder application side or when a new app is added and published, to reflect these changes in the Admin.

 ## Database logging configuration